biyacraft/kit-list/README.md

   ...yourkitname,
 ];
 ```
-7. ***Add an image of the website***
+7. ***Add an image of the website and avatar of your self***
-Add an image (screenshot) of the website to the src/assets/image directory.
-Name the image file to match the kit's name, using lowercase (e.g., myawesomekit.png).
+Add an image (screenshot) of the website and your avatar which is displayed on the card to the src/assets/image directory.
+Name the image file to match the website's name and your name respectively, using lowercase (e.g., myawesomekit.png).
 8. ***Commit your changes***
 9. ***Push your changes to your GitHub fork***
 10. ***Submit a Pull Request***